 All meals through out the week will be provided and are included in the cost of tuition.
 Please feed your camper before arrival on Sunday night.
 If your child has any dietary restrictions or allergies, you must include that information on your camper’s registration form.
-Occasional snacks will be provided but we also encourage campers to bring any additional snacks items if they choose to do so.
+Occasional snacks will be provided but we also encourage campers to bring any additional, peanut-free snacks items if they choose to do so.

 There are two dormitory buildings on the camp grounds.
 Each building is divided into two separate halves with separate restroom facilities.
 Campers will be grouped based on gender and age and will be assigned to a specific building and sleeping area along with his or her group and counselor.
 Campers will need to pack their own bedding to include a pillow and either a sleeping bag or sheets and a blanket.

 Campers will be grouped by gender and with campers of the same or similar age.
 You may request up to 2 friends to be placed with your child in the same group.
 Your camper’s friends must also request to be grouped with your child.
 We will do our best to honor these requests but cannot make any guarantees.

 Day Trip Excursions